OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 shared among all cores, cache tries to minimize the required inter-process synchronization.
 Recommended size of the cache is covered in the YAML file.

-There has been an ongoing effort to add a DPDK support into Suricata.
-While the capture interface is continually evolving, there has been certain areas with an increased focus.
 The current version of the DPDK capture interface provides support for physical NICs and for running on physical machines in workers runmode.
 The work has not been tested neither with the virtual interfaces nor in the virtual environments like VMs, Docker or similar.

-Although the capture interface uses DPDK library, there is no need to configure any lcores.
-The capture interface uses the standard Suricata threading module.
-Additionally, Suricata is intended to run as a primary process only.

 The minimal supported DPDK is version 19.11 which should be available in most repositories of major distributions.
 Alternatively, it is also possible to use `meson` and `ninja` to build and install DPDK from scratch.